Login

 • Four wheel size options

-• Suspension fork can be tuned to the rider's weight
+• Suspension fork adjustable to the rider's weight

-The Creig is an aluminium-framed hardtail mountain bike with progressive geometry, that's designed to suit a smaller rider.
-A high-quality RockShox 30 Gold air fork can be tuned to suit the child's weight and riding conditions.
+The Islabikes Creig is designed for both younger and older riders with progressive geometry and high-quality components.
+The adjustable RockShox 30 Gold air fork can be tuned to individual weight and riding conditions.

 Islabikes Luath

-• Can be set up for road, cyclocross or gravel riding
+• Set up for road, cyclocross, or gravel riding

 • Mechanical disc brakes

-Four sizes mean there are options for riders from just eight years old through to mid-teens.
+Four size options cater to riders from eight years old to mid-teens.

 Canyon Grand Canyon Young Hero